 CLIFTON HARRISON | Artistic Director

-Recently, Clifton presented concerts in Denmark and Austria and recitals in New York and Chicago along with débuts at Kings Place and the Malta Music Festival and the Royal Opera House, Covent Garden.
-Clifton’s professional orchestral career began at the age of nineteen as a member of the New Jersey Symphony (USA).
-He then joined the pit orchestra of Disney's Beauty and the Beast on Broadway (New York).
-He is the former principal viola of the Mexico City Philharmonic and Orquesta Sinfónica UANL in Monterrey Mexico.
+His professional orchestral career began at the age of nineteen as a member of the New Jersey Symphony (USA), he then joined the pit orchestra of Disney's Beauty and the Beast on Broadway (violin) and later the Orchestra of the Lyric Opera of Chicago.
+Before moving to London, Clifton spent four years as principal viola of the Mexico City Philharmonic and Orquesta Sinfónica UANL in Monterrey Mexico.

 Please note that this biography is not to be used for programmes.
 Current information is available on request from email@example.com